 Other historical maritime artifacts include a canoe from the Chumash Indians and exhibits on local shipwrecks.
 More modern exhibits include stories of sport fishing, commercial fisheries, and the oil spill from the 1960s.

-The newest exhibit, “Whales Are Superheroes!” focuses on the roles that whales play in climate change.
+The newest exhibit, “Whales Are Superheroes!” focuses on whales’ roles in climate change.
 While this exhibit will appeal to any age, its aesthetic inspiration comes from graphic novels and comics to intrigue even the youngest maritime fans.

 The Santa Barbara Museum Maritime opened in 2000 in the old Naval Reserve Building.
 Its mission was to interpret and share the rich history of the Santa Barbara Channel.
-The founders’ goal was to create a place where visitors could learn about maritime history and culture without leaving Santa Barbara.
+The founders aimed to create a place where visitors could learn about maritime history and culture without leaving Santa Barbara.